Italian Chicken Primavera

 1 green onion (chopped)

-Add olive oil to large skillet and add cabbage, sweet onion, and carrots.
+Add oil to large skillet and add cabbage, sweet onion, and carrots.
 Sautee these veggies until soft and cooked all the way through.
-About 15-17 mins.
+About 20-25 mins.
 Be sure to add water to help cabbage along to cook down without burning.
-Stir in frozen corn and cayenne and cook until corn is warmed through.
-Remove from heat and add cilantro and green onions.
+Stir in corn, green onions and cayenne and cook until corn is warmed through.
+Remove from heat and add cilantro.

 This is a good side dish to chicken, or can be tossed with corn/quinoa pasta as a main dish.